-No action has been taken by us or the underwriter that would permit a public offering of the units, or the shares, of common stock, shares of preferred stock and warrants included in the units, in any jurisdiction outside the United States where action for that purpose is required.
+No action has been taken by us or the underwriter that would permit a public offering of the shares of preferred stock and warrants in any jurisdiction outside the United States where action for that purpose is required.
 None of our securities included in this offering may be offered or sold, directly or indirectly, nor may this prospectus or any other offering material or advertisements in connection with the offer and sales of any of the securities offering hereby be distributed or published in any jurisdiction except under circumstances that will result in compliance with the applicable rules and regulations of that jurisdiction.
-Persons who receive this prospectus are advised to inform themselves about and to observe any restrictions relating to this offering of securities and the distribution of this prospectus.
+Persons who receive this prospectus are advised to inform themselves about and to observe any restrictions relating to this offering of securities in any jurisdiction of this prospectus.
 This prospectus is neither an offer to sell nor a solicitation of any offer to buy the securities in any jurisdiction where that would not be permitted or legal.